David-OConnor/graphics/README.md

 # Graphics
 A 3D rendering engine for rust programs, with GUI integration

 [![Crate](https://img.shields.io/crates/v/graphics.svg)](https://crates.io/crates/graphics)
 [![Docs](https://docs.rs/graphics/badge.svg)](https://docs.rs/graphics)

-This library is a framework for building PC applications that have 3D graphics, and an EGUI user interface.
-It uses the WGPU toolkit, and Vulkan backend.
-It works on Windows, Linux, and Mac, but does not support web.
+This library is a framework for building PC applications that have 3D graphics, and a GUI.
+It uses the [WGPU toolkit](https://wgpu.rs/) with Vulkan backend, and [EGUI](https://docs.rs/egui/latest/egui/).
+It works on Windows, Linux, and Mac.

 This is intended as a general-purpose 3D visualization tool.
-Example use cases including wave-function viewing, n-body simulations, and protein structure visualization.
+Example use cases including wave-function analysis, n-body simulations, and protein structure viewing.
 It's also been used to visualize UAS attitude in preflight software.
+Its goals are to be intuitive and flexible.

 ![Mol viewer screenshot](screenshots/mol_viewer_2025.png)

-It currently does not include practical documentation or usage examples.

 It includes built in FPS-style (Amplified for 6 DOF) camera controls.
 (WSAD + Space for up, C for down, Q and E for roll.
 Mouse for pitch and yaw).
 This can be overridden by the application with arbitrary controls.
 (See the `event_handler` parameter to